TyOverby/composition-comparison/readme.md

 This repository houses a collection of UI-framework compsition challenges.
-It identifies a few patterns for how composing components, and implements them using Bonsai and Elm (React+Redux is on the way!)
+It identifies a few patterns for how composing components, and implements them using Bonsai, Elm, and React

 **Is this supposed to be unbiased?**

 Not really,

-1. I'm pretty good at Bonsai, and pretty bad at Elm
+1. I'm pretty good at Bonsai, pretty bad at Elm, and my React knowledge is pretty outdated.
 2. I designed Bonsai with automatic component composition as a primary goal